-The level II Robotics course will provide students the opportunity to continue the study of robots and automated control systems gained through work in the level one course.
-Classroom and lab activities will include, using computers and programmable logic controllers to control pneumatic (air) mechanical systems used in manufacturing, product testing, and amusement, building mobile robots using LEGO NXT Mindstorm® and Vex Robotics® systems with vision and radio control will also be experienced in this course.
-Students are also encouraged to design custom components for their robots utilizing the CNC router and laser engraver.
-S.T.E.M. concepts will be addressed throughout the course.
+Robotic Engineering will provide students the opportunity to continue the study of robots and automated systems gained through work in the previous course.
+Classroom and lab activities will include, building and programing mobile robots using the VEX V5 system, using programmable logic controllers to control pneumatic/mechanical systems, and exploring robots used in manufacturing, product development, testing, and amusement.
+Students will also experience programming with vision sensors and radio controls.
+Students will use this knowledge along with the design process to create custom robots that will prepare them for challenges and competitions.